 Pregnancy No. 2

 The first few weeks I was pregnant I didn’t actually know it; as is common since there are few or no symptoms.
 Five days after my period should have arrived I took a pregnancy test, and bam: two pink lines.
-I told my husband right away because I knew it wouldn’t be long before I started feeling run down and nauseous, and I would probably need some help at that point.
+I told my husband right away.
+I knew it wouldn’t be long before I started feeling run down and nauseous.

-At eight weeks pregnant I was still nauseous, had very little energy, and still had a head cold.
-Of course, this is when I also figured out that sinus symptoms were a normal part of pregnancy that I just didn’t get the first time around.
+At eight weeks pregnant I was still nauseous with minimal energy and a stuffy nose.
+This is when I also found out that sinus symptoms were a normal part of pregnancy that I just didn’t get the first time around.
 Yay.

 Smells started to really bother me at this point.
 Everything smelled bad.
-The blankets, the clothes, a clean dishwasher… everything smelled bad and it sucked.
-The smells were messing with my food cravings and aversions too.
+The blankets, the clothes, even a clean dishwasher.
+The odd smells were making me disgusted by everything.
 Suddenly I hated naan bread and hummus, and carrots and broccoli made me sick.
-Even peppermint tea, my go-to drink, made my stomach unhappy.
-At least once a day when I would be sitting down, watching TV or eating, I would get such a strong sensation that I was going to vomit.
-This was more than the usual ‘bleh’ nausea; this was a ‘drop everything I’m going to spew’ feeling.
+I would often get strong ‘drop everything I’m going to spew’ feelings.
 I would run to the bathroom, sit by the toilet and wait.
-Each time I simply focused on my breathing, stared at the wall, and waited until the feeling passed.
-Fortunately, it usually did.
+Fortunately, the feeling often passed after awhile of focusing on my breathing.

 I had my first ultrasound at week nine, which went as well as can be expected.
 I’m not a fan of being asked to lie on a table with a full bladder while someone presses on my abdomen, but after the complications with my last pregnancy, being able to see that everything looks normal on an ultrasound is very reassuring, even if during the whole thing I’m thinking “don’t pee, don’t pee”.